Alpha-Lipoic Acid

 Is alpha lipoic acid good for arthritis?

-Objective: Although many studies have considered alpha-lipoic acid (ALA) as a potent antioxidant with anti-inflammatory functions in oxidative stress–associated inflammatory diseases, few studies have evaluated its efficacy in rheumatoid arthritis (RA).
+Objective: Although many studies have considered alpha-lipoic acid (ALA) as a potent antioxidant with joint comfort functions in oxidative stress–associated inflammatory conditions, few studies have evaluated its efficacy in rheumatoid arthritis (RA).

 Is alpha lipoic acid good for thyroid?